dileepadev/flutter_with_payhere/README.md

 ## ✨ About

-This **Flutter with PayHere** project is an example of how a flutter application can be integrate with PayHere.
-It includes PayHere integration with One-time Payment Request, Recurring Payment Request and Preapproval Request for the Flutter app. **This project has been developed as an open source project for educational purposes.**
+This **Flutter with PayHere** project is an example of how a flutter application can be integrated with PayHere.
+It includes PayHere integration with a One-Time Payment Request, a Recurring Payment Request, and a Preapproval Request for the Flutter app. **This project has been developed as an open source project for educational purposes.**

 ### ❓ What is PayHere